enricopiseddu/lendingPool/README.md

 - Finally, the library [WadRayMath.sol](https://github.com/enricopiseddu/lendingPool/blob/main/WadRayMath.sol) provides multiplications and divisions for wads and rays, respectively decimal numbers with 18 and 27 digits.
 Its usage is necessary because the language handles only integer numbers.

 These smart contracts are developed thanks to [Remix IDE](https://remix.ethereum.org/) and [Metamask](https://metamask.io/).

-## 3. Main differences between this work and the original implementation
-In order to focus on the “deposit” and “borrow” actions, this work contains some changes that do not prejudice the meaning of Aave protocol.
-In this section we will see these differences.

-**_Asset type_**
-Aave handles both ERC20 tokens and Ethers, in fact users can deposit both of them.
-In this work, the main smart contract handles only ERC20 tokens: Ethers are used only to compare different ERC20 tokens and assign them a value.
-To do this, a particular address called “oracle” can set tokens’ prices.

-In Aave's implementation, this difference notices in the [deposit function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L299) that is a _payable_ function: this allows users to deposit Ethers to the Lending Pool, specifying as "address reserve" a particular address "0xEeeeeEeeeEeEeeEeEeEeeEEEeeeeEeeeeeeeEEeE" and as "amount" the exact amount contained in _msg.value_ (the amount of ETH sent by the _msg.sender_).

-**_Variable and stable borrow rate_**
-When using Aave, users can decide to open a borrow position with stable or variable rate.
-A stable rate ensures users expect (almost exactly) how much they will pay in interests.
-A variable rate is a rate that adjusts according the market’s offer and demand.
-In particular, it depends on the actual and the optimal utilization rate of the reserve and some constants.
-In this work, only variable borrow rate is used because the implementation of a stable borrow rate requires a continuous rebalancing process for each user.

-In Aave's implementation, this difference notices in the [borrow function](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPool.sol#L388).
-This function takes in input an integer called "interestRateMode": this parameter set to zero indicates that the _msg.sender_ wants to borrow at a stable rate, and set to 1 at a variable rate.

-**_Lending Pool configuration_**
-In Aave it is possible to configure each reserve, in particular, each of them can be actived, freezed and enabled as collateral.
-An active and unfreezed reserve accepts deposits and borrows, while a freezed reserve accepts only repay and liquidation actions.
-These actions, in Aave, can be executed by a smart contract called [“Lending Pool Configurator”](https://github.com/aave/aave-protocol/blob/master/contracts/lendingpool/LendingPoolConfigurator.sol).
-In this work, these actions are unnecessary because once a reserve is added, it is ready to accept deposits (also as collateral) and borrows actions.

 ## 4. Main features of this work